aarthivenkat/aarthivenkat.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-As the scale and scope of biomedical data exponentially increase, machine learning is becoming a crucial part of scientific discovery.
-In my graduate work at Yale University in the [Krishnaswamy Lab](https://krishnaswamylab.org/), I have developed graph-based representation learning approaches that learn from the graph structure and reveal patterns that characterize cellular and molecular behavior, especially from single-cell sequencing data.
+As the scale and scope of biomedical data exponentially increase, unsupervised machine learning is becoming a crucial step toward scientific discovery.
+In my graduate work at Yale University in the [Krishnaswamy Lab](https://krishnaswamylab.org/), I develop representation learning approaches that learn from geometric structure and reveal patterns that characterize cellular and molecular behavior, especially from single-cell sequencing data.
 My research is highly interdisciplinary, and I have led several high-impact collaborations with multiple departments and institutions, spanning a broad range of research areas.
 {style="text-align: justify;"}

-This work has appeared in journals such as Nature, Science Immunology, Cell Patterns, and Cell Trends in Immunology, and is in review at Genome Research, Nature, and Nature Computational Science.
+This work has appeared in journals such as _Nature_, _Science Immunology_, _Cell Patterns_, and _Cell Trends in Immunology_, and is in review at _Genome Research_, _Nature_, and _Nature Computational Science_.
 Additionally, my work has been accepted at notable computer science and graph signal procesing conferences, including SampTA, LoG, GSP, and ICASSP.
 {style="text-align: justify;"}

 <div class="flourish-embed flourish-network" data-src="visualisation/15913395"><script src="https://public.flourish.studio/resources/embed.js"></script></div>